-The hosting services used by us serve the provision of the following services: Infrastructure and platform services, computing capacity, storage space and database services, e-mail dispatch, security services and technical maintenance services which we use for the purpose of operating this online service.
+The hosting services used by us serve to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, e-mail dispatch, security services and technical maintenance services, which we use for the purpose of operating this online offer.

-In doing so, we or our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communication data of customers, interested parties and visitors to this online service on the basis of our legitimate interests in the efficient and secure provision of this online service pursuant to Art.
-6 Para.
-1 lit. f DSGVO in connection with Art.
-28 DSGVO (conclusion of an order processing contract).
+In doing so, we, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta data and communication data of customers, interested parties and visitors of this online offer on the basis of our legitimate interests in an efficient and secure provision of this online offer pursuant to Art.
+6 para.

 Collection of access data and log files

-We, and/or our Hosting offerer, raises on basis of our entitled interests in the sense of the art.
-6 exp.
+We, or rather our hosting provider, collect data on the basis of our legitimate interests within the meaning of Art.
+6 para.
 1 lit. f.
-DSGVO collects data on each access to the server on which this service is located (so-called server log files).
+DSGVO, we collect data about each access to the server on which this service is located (so-called server log files).
 The access data includes the name of the website accessed, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.

-Log file information is stored for security reasons (e.g. to clarify abuse or fraud actions) for a maximum period of 7 days and then deleted.
-Data, the further storage of which is necessary for evidence purposes, are excluded from deletion until the respective incident has been finally clarified.
+Log file information is stored for security reasons (e.g. for the clarification of abuse or fraud) for a maximum of 7 days and then deleted.
+Data whose further storage is required for evidentiary purposes is exempt from deletion until the respective incident is finally clarified.